 Long-term livability is important for the multigenerational home.
 Think about wheelchair and walker accessibility, whether or not anyone is currently using those tools.
 Units for aging parents should ideally be on the ground floor.
 Ramps can replace stairs when necessary, and open-concept layouts and wide doorways can make wheelchair or walker use easier.
 Make sure bathrooms and showers are accessible, too.

 Having a multigenerational home is not always easy, but done right it can be very rewarding.
 If you’re selling your home or your aging parents’ home to form a multigenerational home, we’d love to help you with the process.

 Work with MarketPro

-MarketPro Homebuyers has made its name throughout Washington, D.C., Maryland, Virginia, and Pennsylvania by helping families who want to sell their home quickly and easily.
+MarketPro Homebuyers has made its name throughout Washington, D.C., Maryland, Virginia, Pennsylvania, and Florida, by helping families who want to sell their home quickly and easily.
 We buy old houses for cash because the property no longer fits the needs of the owners.
 While we pride ourselves on a providing a headache-free selling process, we also tailor our services to meet your unique needs every step of the way.
 If you’re building a multigenerational home, we’ll make a fair cash offer for your current home and make the process as painless as possible.
 Please contact us today to get started!